munkhtsogt/haskell/README.md

 # Denotational Semantics

-Denotational semantics is a methodology for giving mathematical meaning to programming languages and systems Added some additional features (language extensions) to the basic definitions in the continuation semantic model (Impc).
+Denotational semantics is a methodology for giving mathematical meaning to programming languages and systems.
+Added some additional features (language extensions) to the basic definitions in the continuation semantic model (Impc).

 Environment